scrapy/scrapy/docs/topics/request-response.rst

     :type status: integer

     :param body: the response body.
-It must be str, not unicode, unless you're using a encoding-aware :ref:`Response subclass <ref-response-subclasses>`,
+It must be str, not unicode, unless you're using a encoding-aware :ref:`Response subclass
-       such as :class:`TextResponse`.
+       <topics-request-response-ref-response-subclasses>`, such as
+       :class:`TextResponse`.
     :type body: str

     :param meta: the initial values for the :attr:`Response.meta` attribute.
 If